ewilded/psychoPATH/README.md

 The following is a general algorithm we employ to perform blind detection of any of the cases mentioned above:
 - upload a legitimate file that is accepted by the application (a benign filename, extension, format and size) - we want to avoid false negatives due to any additional validation checks performed by the application
 - estimate the possible potentially valid webroots, including their variants with webroot-located subdirectories and path traversal payloads (both relative, like `../../a.jpg` and absolute, like `./../../../var/lib/tomcat6/webapps/servletname/a.jpg`, `./../../../var/lib/tomcat6/webapps/servletname/img/a.jpg` and so on)
-- attempt to upload the file using all the payloads from the step above, placing a unique string in each file we attempt to upload
+- attempt to upload the file using all the payloads from the step above, placing a unique string in each file we attempt to upload (this step is automated and customizable)
-- we search for the uploaded file by attempting GETs to all known directories in the webroot, e.g. http://example.org/a.jpg, http://example.org/img/a.jpg and so on
+- search for the uploaded file by attempting GETs to all known directories in the webroot, e.g. http://example.org/a.jpg, http://example.org/img/a.jpg and so on (this step is automated as well)
-- if we find the file in any of the locations, we look into its contents to identify the unique string (payload mark), so we can track down the successful payload
+- if we find the file in any of the locations (this step is automated as well), we look into its contents to identify the unique string (payload mark), so we can track down the successful payload

 ## psychoPATH usage